-Risk : Landgate does not support the change of name from Willoughby Park to Barrie Oldfield Park.
+26. Risk: Landgate does not support the change of name from Willoughby Park to Barrie Oldfield Park.

 Likelihood Consequence Rating

 Likely Insignificant Medium

 Action/Strategy

-Expectation of name Community. e change happening to l be managed within the
+Expectation of name change happening to be managed within the Community.

-- 27. Barrie Oldfield was an Honorary Freeman of the Municipality in 1998, Founding Member and Past President of Men of the Trees, Past President of the Lesmurdie Progress Association, Environmentalist, Councillor from 1978 -1981, Community Builder, Film Maker and Author.
-Barrie Oldfield is recognised for his active citizenship in our community, and for the ongoing preservation and rehabilitation of our natural environment. - 28.
-Barrie Oldfield was an active member of Lesmurdie Ratepayers Association for 51 years. - 29.
-Barrie Oldfield moved to Lesmurdie in 1964 and is recognised for his direct involvement in a number of projects such as the building of the Lesmurdie Community Hall and the restoration of Falls Farm. - 30.
-Barrie Oldfield was awarded the Order of Australia Medal, given a Centenary medal, and the John Tonkin Greening WA Award. - 31.
+- 27. Barrie Oldfield moved to Lesmurdie in 1964 and is recognised for his direct involvement in a number of projects such as the building of the Lesmurdie Community Hall and the restoration of Falls Farm. - 28.
+In addition, he was an extremely active member of the community and received numerous awards and acknowledgements: - a) Councillor from 1978 1981; - Awarded the title of Honorary Freeman of the Municipality in 1998; - Founding Member and Past President of Men of the Trees; - d) Past President of the Lesmurdie Progress Association and member for 51 years; - e) Awarded the Order of Australia Medal; - Awarded a Centenary medal; f) - Awarded the John Tonkin Greening WA Award; - Environmentalist, Community Builder, Film Maker and Author. - 29.
 The City undertook Public Consultation for a period from 28 May to 2 July 2018.
 During this period 26 submissions were received.
 Of the submissions received, 20 were in favour and six were not.

-- 32. One submission provided a comprehensive history of Barrie Oldfield's contribution to Willoughby Park and the community.
-This will be provided to Landgate as evidence of the signification contribution and is provided as Attachment 1. - 33.
+- 30. One submission provided a comprehensive history of Barrie Oldfield's contribution to Willoughby Park and the community.
+This will be provided to Landgate as evidence of the signification contribution and is provided as Attachment 1. - 31.
 The family of Barrie Oldfield have been consulted and are honoured and supportive of the City initiating the process to change the name of Willoughby Park to Barrie Oldfield Park.